We originally published Happy Holidays: The Gift of Financial Self-Care in December 2016 and decided to give it a refresh for 2021.

 Get a head start on New Year’s resolutions by setting fresh financial goals for the new year now.
 Then, you can truly embrace the eat-drink-and-be-merry holiday philosophy, knowing you have set yourself on a path towards financial freedom.

 Avoid the anxiety of wondering if you are saving enough by automatically setting aside money from your income each month.
 Either set up a transfer from your checking account to your investment account, or contact your payroll department to have dollars sent directly from your paycheck to your investment account.

-- These automated savings can be directed to either a taxable brokerage account (unlimited amount), or to an IRA or a Roth IRA if you are eligible.
+- You can direct your savings to either a taxable brokerage account (unlimited amount), or to an IRA or Roth IRA if you’re eligible.